rockcarver/frodo-lib/PIPELINE.md

 Maintainers must adhere to the [guidelines set forth by the npm project](https://docs.npmjs.com/about-semantic-versioning#incrementing-semantic-versions-in-published-packages) to determine the appropriate release type:

 ![NPM Versioning Guidelines](resources/images/npm_versioning_guidelines.png)

-Frodo is currently in a pre-1.0.0 phase.
-We are striving to release 1.0.0 very soon.

 ## Current Pipeline Explained